This City Is a Battlefield

 This City Is a Battlefield (Perang Kota, Djakarta 1946) is a 2025 Indonesian war drama film written and directed by Mouly Surya.
-The film is adaptation of Jalan Tak Ada Ujung by Mochtar Lubis and is set in 1946, a year after Indonesia proclaimed independence from Dutch and Japanese occupation.
+The film is an adaptation of Jalan Tak Ada Ujung by Mochtar Lubis and is set in 1946, a year after Indonesia proclaimed independence from Dutch and Japanese occupation.

 The film served as the closing film of the 54th International Film Festival Rotterdam on 8 February 2025, followed by a theatrical release in Indonesia on 30 April 2025.
 It received ten nominations at the 2025 Indonesian Film Festival, including Best Picture.

 Synopsis

 Set in Jakarta in 1946, Isa, a 35-year-old former fighter and a violinist, is now an elementary school teacher.
 His service during the war for independence leaves him with a reputation as a seasoned soldier.
 His trauma, however, leaves him with impotence.